Juleffel/llama-lora-conversations/README.md

-## 🦙🌲🤏 Alpaca-LoRA: Low-Rank LLaMA Instruct-Tuning
+## 🦙🌲🤏 Alpaca-LoRA: Low-Rank LLaMA Conversation-Tuning

+⚠️ This is a clone of https://github.com/tloen/alpaca-lora ⚠️

+The work haven't started yet.
+The goal will be to change the script to more easily train LLaMa on conversational data.

+#######

+Initial Readme:

+######

 - Try the pretrained model out on Colab [here](https://colab.research.google.com/drive/1eWAmesrW99p7e1nah5bipn0zikMb8XYC)
 - Share custom LoRA adapters, including adapters for the larger models, [here](https://github.com/tloen/alpaca-lora/issues/52)